Luos-io/Documentation/src/pages/low/containers/routing-table.md

 ### Node entry mode
 This mode gives physical information of your devices.

-The **node_id** is unique number that you can use it to identify each one of your nodes.
-At the beguinning or when a reset detection is perfom all node ID are set to 0.
-When RoutingTB_DetectContainers API is call Luos give to node and container a unique ID according to your system topology
+The **node_id** is the unique number that you can use to identify each one of your nodes.
+At the beginning or when a reset detection is perfomed, all node ID are set to 0.
+When RoutingTB_DetectContainers API is called, Luos gives to nodes and containers a unique ID according to your system topology.

-The **certified** Luos node can be certify for your system by including Luos liscencing number in your product (feature in progress)
+The **certified** Luos node can be certified for your system by including Luos licencing number in your product (feature in progress).

 The **port_table** allows to share topological information of your network.
 Each element of this table corresponds to a physical Luos port of the node and indicates which node is connected to it by sharing a node's `id`.